section-engineering-education/engineering-education/content/articles/Implementation-of-CI-and-CD-in-C-and-C++-Application-(Linux)-Using-Shell-and-Docker-Executor-on-GitLab/index.md

 3. `Sudo GitLab-runner restart`: The GitLab Runner service is stopped and then restarted using this command.
 4. `Sudo GitLab-runner uninstall`: This command disables the GitLab Runner as a service and uninstalls it.
 5. `Sudo GitLab-runner exec`: Run this command to get a list of available executors.

-6. Stop the runner with Sudo GitLab-runner stop.
+6. `Sudo GitLab-runner stop` will stop the runner.
+Stop the runner with Sudo GitLab-runner stop.
 7. `Sudo GitLab-runner unregisters` -Url `http://gitlab.example.com/` –token t0k3n: A URL and a token can be used to uninstall Runner.
-8. `Sudo GitLab-runner unregister –all runners: All Runners must be unregistered to do so.
+8. `Sudo GitLab-runner unregister –all runners`: To do so, all runners must be unregistered.
 9. `Sudo GitLab-runner –help`: By running the command, you can see a recent list of commands.
 10. `Sudo GitLab-runner runs –help`: The environment variable's name is displayed.
 11. `Sudo GitLab-runner status`: To find out how GitLab-runner is doing.
-12. `Sudo GitLab-runner unregister –name test-runner`: Unregister a project's Runner and replace test-runner with your runner name, which you can find in the config.toml file (where your GitLab-runner is located).
+12. Unregister a project's Runner using `sudo GitLab-runner unregister –name test-runner, replacing test-runner with your runner name from the config.toml file (where your GitLab-runner is located).
 13. `Sudo GitLab-runner –debug`: To run a command in debug mode, follow these steps.
 14. `Sudo GitLab-runner exec shell`: To get a list of all the shell executor's options, type.